Conv-AI/ov_extension/README.md

 </p>
 5. Click `Start Talking` in the `Convai` window to talk to the character then click `Stop` to send the request.

-## Note
+## Notes
+- The extension is tested in Omniverse Code, but you are welcome to try it out in other apps as well.
-The demo stage includes only talk and idle animations.
+- The demo stage includes only talk and idle animations.
 However, it is possible to add more animations and trigger them using the action selected by the character.
 More on that in the future.